- Areas of Study

-Integrated Studies Program Description and Information
+Integrated Studies Program Learning Community

-Work and study in the program are organized around a central theme, and carried out in a variety of small group settings in which discussion among and between students is encouraged.
+Work and study in the Learning Community are organized around a central theme, and carried out in a variety of small group settings in which discussion among and between students is encouraged.
 Close contact between students and faculty members is a strong feature of this learning community; students spend the entire semester together studying the same materials and they form close relationships with each other as well as getting to know several faculty very well.

 A Peek at Life in Integrated Studies

-The main differences between ISP classes and traditional classes are in the format of the class meetings and in the way the subject matter is connected together rather than studied as unrelated areas defined by disciplinary boundary lines.
+The main differences between ISP classes and traditional classes are in the format of the class meetings and in the way the subject matter is connected together rather than studied as unrelated areas separated by disciplinary boundary lines.

-Class format: Most class meetings are conducted in a small group discussion format.
+Most class meetings are conducted in a small group discussion format.
 Since students spend a great deal of time together, they get to know each other well enough to feel comfortable discussing a wide range of topics.

-Connecting information: To help show the connections between ISP courses and life beyond college, students are encouraged to think about readings, films, research, and activities in the context of the semester's theme, which varies from semester to semester.
+To help show the connections between ISP courses and life beyond college, students are encouraged to think about readings, films, research, and activities in the context of the semester's theme, which varies from semester to semester.

 Rather than have separate lecture periods for each course in which a student is receiving credit, the Program uses a combination of several small discussion group meetings and one or two large group meetings each week.

 - Cooperative Learning Units (CLUs) are the research foundation of the program: CLU meetings also involve 15-20 students and one faculty member, but the discussion is related to research topics that students have gathered information on and prepared to share with the group.
-CLUs are usually used to provided additional information or context to other material being studied.
+CLUs are usually used to provide additional information or context to other material being studied.
 For example, if we are reading a book about civil rights, students may have a CLU which asks them to bring in information on various aspects of the civil rights movement in the U.S.